Food Services and Programs

 At Second Harvest Food Bank of Northeast Tennessee, we collect and distribute food throughout our community using a variety of programs and services.
-Food bank programs that provide direct service include: The Food for Kids Backpack Program, Summer Food Service Program, The Kids Café Program, The Mobile Food Bank, and the Mobile Food Pantry.
+Food bank programs that provide direct service include:

 Food Bank

 We collect, sort, store, repackage and distribute millions of pounds of food every year.
-Our 112,000+ square foot facility allows us to receive truckloads of food and distribute it to our network of 140 partner agencies.
+Our 112,000+ square foot facility allows us to receive truckloads of food and distribute it to our network of 120 partner agencies.

 Food Rescue